 Capital Appreciation Bonds are structured as term bonds that do not pay interest until maturity.
 Interest is not paid to the investor until maturity, at an amount equal to the principal amount plus interest earned, compounded semiannually, at the stated yield.
-Their use is discouraged except for special circumstances.
+Their use is discouraged except for special circumstances as they are a higher cost of capital than other current interest structures.
+The State has no outstanding Capital Appreciation Bonds.